joshmiller32/Multi_Chain_Crypto_Wallet/README.md

 # Multi_Chain_GUI_Wallet
-Multi-Chain GUI Wallet with Atomic Swaps and Staking
+### Multi-Chain GUI Wallet with Atomic Swaps and Staking

-npm install
-npm start
+To start the wallet during development enter
+`python wallet.py`

+Check the requirements.txt for dependencies